 Student Organization Speakers

-- Clubs and organizations may have off-campus speakers.
+- Clubs and organizations may have on or off-campus speakers.
 No attempt is made to regulate the selection of speakers.
 Organizations are encouraged to invite the student body to hear speakers.

 - Requests for permission to sponsor the activity (including speakers) must be arranged through the Student Leadership Program Director.
 Such requests should be in writing and include the following: